CESNET/eInfra-docs/topics/about-us/docs/contribute/style-guide/writing-practices.md

 Each pipeline starts with four test jobs:

 1. **capitalize** - checks capitalization of (sub)titles.
 Every word should start with a capital letter except for prepositions.
-Non-standard words with mixed lower- and uppercase letters (e.g. eINFRA) should be added to the *.spelling* file.
+Specific words with mixed lower- and uppercase letters (e.g. eINFRA) should be added as exceptions to the *.spelling* file.

 1. **docs** - checks some standard rules of formatting to make the source code more "readable".
 The most frequently occuring errors being: **trailing spaces** (i.e. multiple spaces at the EOL), **consecutive blank lines** or,